tiiuae/sbomnix/doc/vulnxscan.md

 With command line option `--triage`, `vulnxscan` queries repology.org for nix-unstable and package upstream version information, as well as the CVE impacted versions.
 With the additional information from repology.org, `vulnxscan` classifies each vulnerability accordingly.

+If Repology cannot be reached, the scan still writes its main CSV or SARIF and a supplemental triage CSV.
+The fallback triage rows retain whitelist and component-evidence fields, while `package_repology`, `version_nixpkgs`, `version_upstream`, and `classify` are empty.
+When `--evidence-out` is used, its document also contains `"triage_status": "unavailable"` so automation can distinguish degraded enrichment from an empty or malformed triage report.

 Consider the following example, using [ghaf](https://github.com/tiiuae/ghaf) as target:

 ```bash